MicrosoftDocs/microsoft-365-docs/microsoft-365/bookings/bookings-overview.md

 3. Next, select the **Add Service** button, choose **Microsoft Bookings**, and select the **Add Service** option.

-4)Instantly, a new tab will open.
-When it is visible, sign into your Office 365 account and find your booking calendars.
-Here, select the calendar you want to connect to your Facebook page and choose the Connect option.
+4. A new tab will open instantly.
+When it is visible, sign in to your Office 365 account and find your Bookings calendars.
+Select the calendar you want to connect to your Facebook page and choose the **Connect** option.

 5. Once you've completed the previous step, the tab will close and you’ll be returned to Facebook.
 Now you’re all set to receive Bookings through your Facebook page.